Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models

-A further point which requires some precautions concerns the evaluation of the ratio $P(\m{C}^\prime) / P(\m{C}) $ in the acceptance ratio $\m{A}(\m{C} \rightarrow \m{C}^\prime )$.
-As we can see from the definition of the weight $\m{W}(\m{C})$, we have to evaluate the ratio of two determinants and the ratio of the trace over the impurities degrees of freedom.
-For the ratio of determinants fast updates routines are available~\cite{Gull_RMP11}, which allows us to find a analytical expression and then makes this operation rather efficient.
-Then, concerning the trace over the impurities degrees of freedom, we can rewrite the operators in the basis of local eigenstates of the Lindbladian and store the whole chain of matrix products from left to right (and viceversa), this trick reduces the evaluation of trial moves to few matrix multiplications.
-However in some specific case, the symmetries of the Lindbladian allows us to use some segment representation and so find a analytic expression for the trace over the impurity degrees of freedom, this is the case of the impurity models without exchange or hopping terms.
+From the point of view of the computational scaling of the algorithm the key quantity is the acceptance ratio $\m{A}(\m{C} \rightarrow \m{C}^\prime )$ which needs to be evaluated at each Monte Carlo step.
+As we can see from the definition of the weight $\m{W}(\m{C})$ in Eq.~(\ref{eqn:W_C}) we have to evaluate the ratio of two determinants and the ratio of the trace over the impurities degrees of freedom.
+For the ratio of determinants fast updates routines are available~\cite{Gull_RMP11}, which allows us to find a analytical expression and then makes this operation rather efficient, scaling polynomially with the number of vertex.
+On the other hand concerning the trace over the impurities degrees of freedom, this usually scales exponentially with the size of the local Hilbert space since one has to rewrite the operators in the basis of local eigenstates of the Lindbladian and store the whole chain of matrix products from left to right (and viceversa).
+However in some specific case, the symmetries of the Lindbladian allows us to use some segment representation (see next Section) and so find a analytic expression for the trace over the impurity degrees of freedom, this is the case of the impurity models without exchange or hopping terms.

 In the next section, we describe the first application of the diagMC algorithm to the Anderson impurity model in presence of dephasing.
 We will first discuss its performances, then benchmark it against the exactly solvable dissipative resonant level model and finally present the results in the interacting case.